 Grand Central Terminal is one of the world's most visited tourist attractions with more than 20 million visitors a year.

 Check out these top five picks of classic and unforgettable movies that feature scenes or showcase the commuter railroad terminal at 42nd Street and Park Avenue in Midtown Manhattan in New York City.

-In Alfred Hitchcock's classic film, a Madison Avenue adman played by the dashing Cary Grant is mistaken for a government agent and pursued across the country by a gang of spies.
-He makes his escape from New York City in an exciting sequence filmed at night inside the real station.
-This is one of Hitchcock's most masterful and entertaining films.
-It has everything—comedy, suspense, and Cary Grant (sigh).
+In Alfred Hitchcock's classic 1959 film, North by Northwest, a Madison Avenue adman played by the dashing Cary Grant is mistaken for a government agent and pursued across the country by a gang of spies.
+He makes his escape from New York City in an exciting sequence filmed at night inside the actual station.
+This is one of Hitchcock's most masterful and entertaining films, often hailed as one of the greatest films of all time.
+It has everything—comedy, suspense, Grant, and Eva Marie Saint.

-1978's Superman features some very cool scenes set in villain Lex Luthor's fantastic subterranean lair under Grand Central Terminal.
-But Superman gets a few points off for cheating.
-They actually filmed these scenes on a soundstage in London.
-It gets an "A" for creativity, but a "C" for authenticity.
-Either way, Superman is a very entertaining movie featuring a gorgeous, young Christopher Reeve and a portly, campy Marlon Brando as Jor-El.
+The 1978 Superman: The Movie film by Warner Brothers features some awe-inspiring scenes set in villain Lex Luthor's fantastic subterranean lair under Grand Central Terminal.
+Although it showcases Grand Central, these scenes were actually filmed on a soundstage in London.
+Creative in concept, it was somewhat lacking in authenticity.
+Either way, it is a very entertaining movie featuring a gorgeous, young Christopher Reeve, fine acting by Gene Hackman, and a portly, campy Marlon Brando as Jor-El.